 We want you to be successful in your consulting interviews too.

-For example, here is how Conor passed all his BCG assessments and interviews on the way to an offer..
+For example, here is how Conor passed his BCG online assessment and interviews on the way to an offer.